Kelly Pendergrast is a writer and researcher from New Zealand living in California.

 Find me for now on Bluesky at @kellypendergrast.bsky.social.

-With Anna Pendergrast, I run Antistatic, a small research and communications consultancy focused on digital technology and its social and environmental impacts.
-Get in touch if you are interested in hiring or collaborating with Antistatic.
+With Anna Pendergrast, I run Antistatic, a small research and communications consultancy focused on areas where complex systems intersect with the lives and wellbeing of people and the environment.
+Get in touch if you are interested in hiring or collaborating with us.

 I write essays and articles about images, material culture, bodies, and computers for a range of outlets.
 Often solo, sometimes co-authored.
 Recent work includes: